 How does a ratchet and pawl system work?

 When you put your foot down to pedal, the pawls inside your freewheel engages against the ratchets.
 As you pedal, the pawls stay engaged in the ratchets.
 If you slow down or stop pedalling, the pawls disengage.
-You can then hear a clicking which is the pawls now running across the top of the ratchet mechanism but not catching.
+You can then hear a clicking: the pawls now running across the top of the ratchet mechanism but not catching.

 The pawls not engaging is what allows you to coast.
 The ability to coast is also why you’ll need front and rear brakes on a single speed bike.